appzmonster/fetch-interceptor/README.md

 ```
 > NOTE: Request interceptor must be an instance of `BaseInterceptor` class.
 We'll talk more about `BaseInterceptor` when we cover the topic of "**Developing your own request interceptor**" below.

-### Built-in request interceptors
+### Using Built-in Request Interceptors
 ---
-The library comes with **2 request interceptors**:
+The library comes with only **2 request interceptors** by default:

 `Timing`

-Record total time elapsed (milliseconds) of the request.
+Record total time elapsed (milliseconds) of a request.
 The time elapsed can be returned to the caller for logging purpose.

 Example: